-Denise Gulliver-Lewis is beginning her 23rd year teaching music at White Pigeon Community Schools.
+Denise Gulliver-Lewis is in her 27th year of teaching music at White Pigeon Community Schools.
 The first 15 years were spent as the MS/HS band director before moving to Central Elementary to teach general music (K-5) and technology (3-5) and serve as the building technology coach.
 She is a graduate of the Jacobs School of Music at Indiana University with Bachelor’s degrees in clarinet performance and music education and a Master’s degree in clarinet with minors in jazz and music history.
 While at Indiana she studied with James Campbell, Stephen Pratt, Ray Cramer, James Buswell and Mary Goetze.

 Denise with Mashenka